rumdawgg/pjc_provisioning/README.md

 ## What goes in priv?

-Priv should have 2 files:
+Priv should have:

 * chef\_key.pem

 These are pem-formatted private key files corresponding to your chef key and the ssh private key for provisioning new servers.

-## How to deploy plm\_website
+## How to deploy the wedding website

 ```
-cd plm-website/production/rackspace_public_cloud
+cd wedding_website/digital_ocean/prod
 cp terraform.tfvars.sample terraform.tfvars ; $EDITOR terraform.tfvars # optional
 terraform plan
 terraform apply